History of Christianity in the United States: Liberal Christianity

 The "secularization of society" is attributed to the time of the Enlightenment.
 In the United States, religious observance is much higher than in Europe, and the United States' culture leans conservative in comparison to other western nations, in part due to the Christian element.

 Liberal Christianity, exemplified by some theologians, sought to bring to churches new critical approaches to the Bible.
-Sometimes called liberal theology, liberal Christianity is an umbrella term covering movements and ideas within 19th- and 20th-century Christianity.
+Sometimes called liberal theology, liberal Christianity is an umbrella term covering movements and ideas within 19th and 20th century Christianity.
 New attitudes became evident, and the practice of questioning the nearly universally accepted Christian orthodoxy began to come to the forefront.

 In the post–World War I era, Liberalism was the faster-growing sector of the American church.
 Liberal wings of denominations were on the rise, and a considerable number of seminaries held and taught from a liberal perspective as well.
 In the post–World War II era, the trend began to swing back towards the conservative camp in America's seminaries and church structures.

 Fundamentalism

 Christian fundamentalism began as a movement in the late 19th and early 20th centuries to reject influences of secular humanism and source criticism in modern Christianity.
-In reaction to liberal Protestant groups that denied doctrines considered fundamental to these conservative groups, they sought to establish tenets necessary to maintaining a Christian identity, the "fundamentals," hence the term fundamentalist.
+In reaction to liberal Protestant groups that denied doctrines considered fundamental to these conservative groups, they sought to establish tenets necessary to maintaining a Christian identity, the "fundamentals", hence the term fundamentalist.

 Especially targeting critical approaches to the interpretation of the Bible, and trying to blockade the inroads made into their churches by secular scientific assumptions, the fundamentalists grew in various denominations as independent movements of resistance to the drift away from historic Christianity.

-Over time, the movement divided, with the label Fundamentalist being retained by the smaller and more hard-line group(s).
+Over time, the movement divided, with the label Fundamentalist being retained by the smaller and more hard line groups.
 Evangelical has become the main identifier of the groups holding to the movement's moderate and earliest ideas.

 Roman Catholicism

 By 1850 Roman Catholics had become the country's largest single denomination.
 Between 1860 and 1890 the population of Roman Catholics in the United States tripled through immigration; by the end of the decade it would reach seven million.
-These huge numbers of immigrant Catholics came from Ireland, Southern Germany, Italy, Poland and Eastern Europe.
-This influx would eventually bring increased political power for the Roman Catholic Church and a greater cultural presence, which led to a growing fear of the Catholic "menace."
-As the 19th century wore on animosity waned; Protestant Americans realized that Roman Catholics were not trying to seize control of the government.
+These immigrant Catholics came from Ireland, Southern Germany, Italy, Poland and Eastern Europe.
+The influx would eventually bring increased political power for the Roman Catholic Church and a greater cultural presence, which led to a growing fear of the Catholic "menace".
+As the 19th century wore on, animosity waned; Protestant Americans realized that Roman Catholics were not trying to seize control of the government.
 Nonetheless, fears continued into the 20th century that there was too much "Catholic influence" on the government.